Impressive National Rankings

 Ranked #15: Forbes "Best Value Colleges"

 New Colleges is ranked No. 15 in its 2015 list of "Best Value" colleges, institutions that "deliver the goods without picking your pocket."
 It is New College's highest placement in the Forbes list since 2008.
 New College also placed 229th of 650 in its Top Colleges list.

 Ranked #14: Kiplinger's 100 Best Values in Public Colleges

 New College is ranked No. 14 in its “100 Best Values in Public Colleges” for 2016, and was ranked sixth among public colleges for lowest total debt at graduation.
-This marked the 12th consecutive time that New College has placed among the nation’s top 20 public colleges overall on the Kiplinger’s list of schools delivering a stellar education at an affordable price.
+This marked the 13th consecutive time that New College has placed among the nation’s top 20 public colleges overall on the Kiplinger’s list of schools delivering a stellar education at an affordable price.

 Rated: Fiske Guide to Colleges 2016